 Additional Advice on Passing The Emissions Test

-To be observed: During the emissions test at the smog station.
+During the emissions test at the smog station.

 1. Proper Vehicle Description - Passing the emissions test requires correct input of your vehicle's year, make, model, engine size, and GVWR weight.
 This information is required by the smog machine in order to calibrate dynamometer load, and set proper RPM to MPH ratio designed specifically for your vehicle by the California Air Resources Board.
-You should insure the smog technician is well aware of all your vehicle's details, i.e. custom components, engine changes, out-of-state vehicle, so on.
+You should ensure the smog technician is well aware of all your vehicle's details, i.e. custom components, engine changes, out-of-state vehicle, so on.
 Improper or inaccurate settings entered into the smog machine will produce significantly different emissions results, effecting your chances of passing the emissions test.

 2. Properly Trained Technician - You need to insure your emissions technician is properly trained.
 This does not require you hold an emissions test license as well.
 Just look for simple signs.
 For the most part the emissions technician will be entering data into the smog machine and you will not be able to view his or her entries.
 But what you may want to observe is how the emissions technician mounts your vehicle on the dynamometer, how quickly he or she is able to locate proper emissions components, and how well they are able to maintain required driving speed during the dynamometer portion of the emissions test.
 Making sure that the technician drives your vehicle smoothly, applying gas and brakes evenly and only when required will make it more likely that you'll pass the test.